matias-ceau/scripts/docs/scripts/editor.sh.md

-# Editor Script (editor.sh)
+# File Editor Script (editor.sh)

 ---

-A script to edit any file recursively in the current folder or subfolders.
+Edit any file in current folder or subfolders (recursively)

 ---